jooy2/vitepress-i18n/README.md

 - ⚡️ Lightweight bundle file size, zero dependencies
 - ⚡️ [TypeScript](https://www.typescriptlang.org) support

-> [!NOTE]
->
-> Currently, the plugin is experimental and production-ready, but many features may be missing.
-The documentation page is still a work in progress.
-If you run into behavioral issues, please create a new issue!

 ## [Documentation (Getting Started & All option lists)](https://vitepress-i18n.cdget.com/guide/getting-started)

 Installing and using the package and defining all the utility methods can be found on the documentation page below: https://vitepress-i18n.cdget.com/guide/getting-started